ibmz-community-cloud/zAnalytics/README.md

 ## Overview

-The following instructions can be used to demonstrate running analytics applications using IBM Open Data Analytics for z/OS.
-This analytics examples use data stored in DB2 and VSAM tables, and machine learning algorithms written in Scala and Python.
-You will use fictitious customer information and credit card transaction data to evaluate customer retention.
+The following instructions can be used to explore analytics applications using IBM Open Data Analytics for z/OS.
+The analytics examples provided use data stored in DB2 and VSAM tables, and demonstrate machine learning algorithms such as random forest and logistic regression.
+You will use fictitious customer information and credit card transaction data to learn how a financial organization might analyze their enterprise data to evaluate customer retention.

+    1. The first example demonstrates the Spark-submit function with an application written in Scala.
+    2. The second example demonstrates a client retention analysis using a Python 3 notebook.
+    3. The third example demonstrates a client retention analysis using PySpark APIs in a Python 3 notebook.

 ## Architecture
 To be added